-Figure 13-18 Top ten constraint sources of positive FTR target allocations: June 2023 through March 2024
+Figure 13-18 Top ten constraint sources of positive FTR target allocations: June 2023 through May 2024

-Figure 13-19 shows the hourly FTR target allocations, day-ahead congestion and balancing congestion for the Nottingham constraint for the first 10 months of the 2023/2024 planning period.
+Figure 13-19 shows the hourly FTR target allocations, day-ahead congestion and balancing congestion for the Nottingham constraint for the 2023/2024 planning period.
 The Nottingham constraint was the largest source of FTR target allocations during this period.
-The significant and variable difference between constraint specific FTR target allocations and constraint specific day-ahead congestion provides evidence of the misalignment and over allocation of the path based FTR congestion rights relative to the actual network use of the physical energy market.
+The significant and variable difference between constraint specific FTR target allocations and constraint specific day ahead congestion provides evidence of the misalignment and over allocation of the path based FTR congestion rights relative to the actual network use of the physical energy market.

-Figure 13-19 Hourly FTR target allocations, day-ahead congestion and balancing congestion for the Nottingham constraint: June 2023 through March 2024
+Figure 13-19 Hourly FTR target allocations, day-ahead congestion and balancing congestion for the Nottingham constraint: June 2023 through May 2024

-Figure 13-20 shows the constraints that are the top 10 sources of negative FTR target allocations (counter flow), for the first 10 months of the 2023/2024 planning period.
+Figure 13-20 shows the constraints that are the top 10 sources of negative FTR target allocations (counter flow) for the 2023/2024 planning period.
 Figure 13-20 also shows the corresponding day-ahead congestion and total congestion that result from the identified constraints.

-In the first ten months of the 2023/2024 planning period, there were 49 constraints that were sources of negative target allocations.
-Of the 49 constraints with negative target allocations, 46 resulted in positive actual total congestion.
+In the 2023/2024 planning period, there were 51 constraints that were sources of negative target allocations.
+Of the 51 constraints with negative target allocations, 49 resulted in positive actual total congestion.
 Constraints that contribute positive congestion revenues and have negative FTR target allocations are a source of funds used in the settlement process to pay for FTR target allocations on FTR paths that are overallocated relative to actual congestion.

-Figure 13-20 Top ten constraint sources of negative FTR target allocations: June 2023 through March 2024
+Figure 13-20 Top ten constraint sources of negative FTR target allocations: June 2023 through May 2024